HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/sprint_reporting_dashboard.md

 If so, when will English-language content be locked?
 Then when will translation be started and completed?

 1. **Translations after launch:** The content will be finalized by when the dashboard is launched.
-We will create tickets that represent the translations need them and complete them as part of the translation process created for the static site.
+We will create tickets that represent the translations need them and complete them as part of the translation process created for the static site, once that translation process is launched.

 ### Services going into PROD for the first time
 <!-- Required -->